twig-energy/stronk/README.md

     Watt watt = Watt {30.};
     watt += Watt {4.} - Watt {2.};  // we can add and subtract units

-    // Multiplying and dividing with identity unit does not change the type. watt *= 2.;
+    // Multiplying and dividing with an identity_unit (such as scalars) does not change the type. watt *= 2.;

-    // However as identity unit divided by a unit results in a new unit type of. auto one_over_watt = 1.0 / watt;
+    // However an identity_unit divided by a regular unit results in a new unit type. auto one_over_watt = 1.0 / watt;
     static_assert(!std::is_same_v<decltype(one_over_watt), Watt>);
 }